top of page

 Risk: Injury from pinches, bites, or stings

-Benefits: Children grow empathy, love, and appreciate for all living things.
+Benefits: Children grow empathy, love, and appreciation for all living things.
 Children come to understand that every creature has a role to play in our natural community.
 Children demonstrate fine motor skills as they hold or touch small invertebrates such as worms or beetles.
 Children form knowledge about different life cycles of various animals from birth to death.
 Children demonstrate care and compassion.
 Children learn to identify animals native to their community.
 Children imitate the actions, sounds, and other behaviors of animals through imaginative play.
 Children reflect on interactions with animals through storytelling, writing, drawing, dramatic play, games, song, and creative movement.
 Children become more aware and mindful of the needs of other living things and ways they can act to protect them.

 IMG_2997.JPG